xwqian1123/mStrain/README.md

 ./run_mStrain.sh
 ```
 # Usage
-mStrain is an extensible tool that allows users to change parameters to run mStrain.<br/>
-i, o, d, t, k, and k_db parameters can be changed.
+mStrain is an extensible tool that allows users to change i, o, d, t, k, and k_db parameters to run mStrain.<br/>
 ### 1.

 ### 2.